vd89/efarmly-backend-p4-team-anil-1/README.md

-# Backend-template
+# efarmly-backend-p4-team-anil-1

 ### What is this repository for?

-- This repo is for the backend template using es6 and advance feature using major and minor things
+- This is the Backend repo for the eFarmly app
-- It consists of the MongoDb connection with the app using the docker setup

 ### How do I get set up?